jenkinsci/qrebel-plugin/README.md

 Add a new post-build action `Monitor performance with QRebel`.
 This action will compare the performance of a baseline build and a target build.
 * Type the configured app name to `Application name`, eg. `petclinic`
 * Specify `Target build` eg. `1.4.0rc2`.
 Environment variables are supported eg. `1.4.0rc${BUILD_NUMBER}`
 * Specify `Baseline build` - the initial build to compare your app performance with.
 Usually static.
-Eg. `1.4.rc1` If not specified,, the comparison is performed against the static threshold.
+Eg. `1.4.rc1` If not specified, the comparison is performed against the static threshold.
 * Provide `QRebel ApiKey` - REST API authentication token, see [REST API](https://manuals.zeroturnaround.com/qrebel/api/index.html) for detail

 If a build fails than the cause will be specified in its description, eg.